scoliosis Treatment in Turkey.

 Scoliosis can be classified according to etiology: idiopathic scoliosis, congenital scoliosis, and neuromuscular scoliosis.

 Neuromuscular scoliosis includes scoliosis secondary to neurological or muscular diseases.
-This includes cerebral palsy scoliosis, spinal cord injury scoliosis, muscular dystrophy scoliosis, spinal muscular atrophy scoliosis, and spina bifida scoliosis.
-This type of scoliosis generally progresses more quickly than idiopathic scoliosis and often requires surgical treatment.
+This includes scoliosis associated with cerebral palsy, scoliosis associated with spinal cord injury, scoliosis due to muscular atrophy, scoliosis due to SMA, and scoliosis.
+This type of scoliosis generally progresses more rapidly. of idiopathic scoliosis and often requires surgical treatment.

 Scoliosis symptoms/signs of scoliosis of the spine

-There are several signs that may indicate that you may have scoliosis.
-If you notice one or more of the following signs, make an appointment with your doctor.
+There are many signs that you may have scoliosis.
+If you notice one or more of the following, make an appointment with your doctor.

 - Uneven shoulders - one or both shoulder blades may protrude